On diffeomorphisms of even-dimensional discs: Koszul duality and the proof of

 \subsection{The Kriz--Totaro algebra is free}

+Our goal in this subsection is to compute $\cT_A(\ul{k})$, which by the previous subsection is the Koszul dual to $\mr{gr}\,\ft_L(\ul{k})$.
+The main result is \cref{prop:kriz-totaro-free}, which says that $\cT_A(-)$ is a free graded-commutative algebra in a suitable sense.
+Once again, the reader should keep in mind the case $A = \bQ \oplus H[-n]$ (with Koszul dual $L = \mr{Lie}(H[n-1])$).

-Let us first clarify the title of this section: it is certainly not the case that the commutative algebras $\cT_A(S)$ of Definition \ref{defn:KTALg} are free.
-However, taking them all together defines a functor
+Let us first clarify this: it is certainly not the case that the commutative algebras $\cT_A(S)$ of \cref{defn:KTALg} are free.
+However, taking their underlying graded vector spaces all together defines a functor

-and this may be given the structure of a commutative ring object in $\cat{Gr}(\bQ\text{-}\cat{mod})^\cat{FB}$, considered as a symmetric monoidal category via Day convolution, as follows.
+and this may be given the structure of a commutative algebra object in $\cat{Gr}(\bQ\text{-}\cat{mod})^\cat{FB}$, considered as a symmetric monoidal category via Day convolution, as follows.
 Take the external product

 to be the unique map of algebras which send the elements $x_{ij}$ or $\alpha^{(i)}$ with $i$ and $j$ in either $S$ or $T$ to the elements of the same name with $i$ and $j$ considered as lying in $S \sqcup T$.
-This defines a lax monoidality on $\cT_A(-)$, and is in fact a lax symmetric monoidality: in other words it is the structure of a commutative ring object in the category of functors.
+This defines a lax monoidality on $\cT_A(-)$, and is in fact a lax symmetric monoidality: in other words it is the structure of a commutative algebra object in the category of functors.
 We shall show that $\cT_A(-)$ is a free commutative algebra in this category.